isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-24-post-Written Answer by Minister K Shanmugam to PQ on Work Permit Holders Charged and Applied to CLAS.md

 **<b><u>Question</u></b>**

-To ask the Minister for Law in each year for the past five years (a) how many work permit holders have been charged with crimes; (b) how many have applied for the Criminal Legal Aid Scheme (CLAS); (c) how many have been offered aid under CLAS; and (d) what are the top three reasons that CLAS applications by work permit holders have been unsuccessful..
+To ask the Minister for Law in each year for the past five years (a) how many work permit holders have been charged with crimes; (b) how many have applied for the Criminal Legal Aid Scheme (CLAS); (c) how many have been offered aid under CLAS; and (d) what are the top three reasons that CLAS applications by work permit holders have been unsuccessful.

 <b><u>Written Answer:</u></b>

 {:start="1"}
 1. The number of work permit holders (WPHs) charged with crimes for the past five years can be found in Table 1.
 These figures cover offences charged by the Singapore Police Force (SPF) and the Immigration and Checkpoints
-Authority (ICA) which are under various legislation such as the Penal Code, National Registration Act, Passport Act and Immigration Act..
+Authority (ICA) which are under various legislation such as the Penal Code, National Registration Act, Passport Act and Immigration Act.

 **<b>Table 1: Number of WPHs Charged for Offences by SPF and ICA</b>**